-Electronic access to El and IP publications is available via our website, www.energypublishing.org.
+Hard copy and electronic access to EI and IP publications is available via our website, www.energypublishing.org.
 Documents can be purchased online as downloadable pdfs or on an annual subscription for single users and companies.
-For more information, contact the El Publications Team.
+For more information, contact the EI Publications Team.